Purpose and Jurisdiction

-- Permits and Identification - to not acquire, use, loan or disseminate University or government identification, express plans, building access cards, bus passes or parking permits that are stolen, borrowed, cancelled, lost, false, altered or expired.
+- Permits and Identification - to not acquire, use, loan or disseminate University identification, express plans, building access cards, bus passes or parking permits that are stolen, borrowed, cancelled, lost, false, altered or expired.
 To not loan any of your identification to others nor alter or produce fake identification.

 Students have a responsibility to help support community members' access to the tools they need to engage in their learning and development, both in and outside of the classroom.
 An example of this type of responsibility is the requirement to abide by the following:

 - University Property - to respect posted hours and limits on entry where such conditions exist and not destroy, tamper with, deface or vandalize, monopolize, unlawfully access, remove or possess property not your own.